EdwinVW/dapr-apim-sample/README.md

 1. Get the `subscription id` of your subscription, the name of the `resource group` in which you have created the API Management instance and the name of the API Management instance.
 Replace the placeholders for these values in the `env.json` file with the actual values.

-1. Open a Powershell terminal and go to the folder `src/apim-setup`.
+1. Open a Powershell window and go to the folder `src/apim-setup`.

 1. Run the script `setup-env.ps1`.
 This script will create an authentication token for calling the APIM management API.

 ### Import API definitions

-1. Open a Powershell terminal and go to the folder `src/apim-setup`.
+1. Open a Powershell window and go to the folder `src/apim-setup`.

 1. Run the script `import-api.ps1`.
 This script wil create the API definition in the APIM instance.
 See the file `src/apim-setup/eshop-api.yaml` to inspect the definition.
 It is in Open API format.

 1. Run the script `import-global.ps1`.
-This script will set a rate-limiting for all the APIs.
+This script will add a rate-limiting policy for all the operations.
 See the file `src/apim-setup/policies/global.json` to inspect the policy.

 1. Run the script `import-addcustomer.ps1`.
-This script will create the `addcustomer` operation to the API.
+This script will add the `addcustomer` operation to the API.
 See the file `src/apim-setup/policies/addcustomer.json` to inspect the policy.

 1. Run the script `import-customercreated.ps1`.
-This script will create the `customercreated` operation to the API.
+This script will add the `customercreated` operation to the API.
 See the file `src/apim-setup/policies/customercreated.json` to inspect the policy.

 ### Setup the self-hosted APIM gateway

 1. Run the script `setup-gateway.ps1`.
-This script will create the APIM gateway (named `eshop-apim-gateway`) and link this to the API.
+This script will create the APIM gateway (named `eshop-apim-gateway`) and link this to the `eShopAPI` API.

 ### Prepare for deployment in Kubernetes

+1. Make sure you have a Kubernetes cluster running in which you can deploy the application.
+Also make sure the Kubernetes CLI (kubectl) is available.

-1. Open a Powershell terminal and go to the folder `src/deploy`.
+1. Open a Powershell window and go to the folder `src/deploy`.

 1. Run the script `create-namespace.ps1` to create the namespace `dapr-apim-sample` in the Kubernetes cluster.